cloudsoft/brooklyn-hyperledger/README.md

 ### Step 3a: Deploy a Hyperledger Fabric Single-cluster

 * Browse to the AMP user interface (address listed in the installation guide)
-* Scroll through the "Quick launch" tile and click "Hyperledger Fabric Single-cluster"
+* Scroll through the "Quick launch" tile and click "Hyperledger Fabric Cluster"
 * Optionally provide a name
 * Provide the location that you created (or `byon-cluster` by default, if using Vagrant)
 * Increase the number of peers if desired